MagixIsAvailable/nlp_toxic_language/Readme.md

 [9/178] Checking: 'I got blue eyes'...  ✅ Agreed.
 [10/178] Checking: 'I hate blue'...  ⚠️ CORRECTION!
 (Model: 1 -> Gemini: 0)
 [11/178] Checking: 'blues amazing'...  ✅ Agreed.

+The Microsoft Excel365 / Copilot method
 ```
+1. The Tool & Model:

+"Data cleaning was performed using Microsoft Copilot in Excel, which integrates GPT-5 for advanced semantic analysis.
+This allowed for automated, logic-based correction of labels without requiring manual review of every row."

+2. The Method (The "Rules"):

+"The model was prompted to enforce a specific distinction between 'Toxic Intent' and 'Negative Sentiment'.
+The following logic was applied to re-classify mislabeled rows:

+Rule A (Safe): Negative opinions about objects, concepts, or food (e.g., 'I hate broccoli', 'Green is bad') were re-labeled as 0.

+Rule B (Safe): Positive slang with violent wording (e.g., 'I killed that workout') was re-labeled as 0.

+Rule C (Toxic): Direct insults or threats towards people (e.g., 'You are stupid') retained the label 1."

+3. The Outcome:

+"This AI-assisted audit successfully identified and corrected 28 misclassified rows (False Positives/Negatives), creating a higher-quality 'Gold Standard' dataset for fine-tuning."

 ## 🛠️ Installation & Usage